 • Morocco

 Hidden deep within the winding maze of souks lie some of Morocco’s most peaceful and luxurious hotels.
-Traditionally based around a courtyard, some of our favourite medina Riads include the elegant Le Farnatchi in Marrakech, the traditional Riad Fes in Fez, and the vibrant colours of Salut Maroc in Essaouira.
-For the ultimate indulgence take a private riad at the Royal Mansour.
+Traditionally based around a courtyard, some of our favourite medina Riads include the elegant Le Farnatchi in Marrakech, the traditional Riad Fes in Fez, the understated Dar Shaan in Rabat and the vibrant colours of Salut Maroc in Essaouira.
+For the ultimate indulgence take a private riad at the Royal Mansour in Marrakech.

 Retreats